May 17, 2021

 You can eat the steak as it is, or you can some extra seasonings.
 I leave mine as is but You could also top it off with some herbed butter for a tasty flavor boost.
 I cooked some corn and baked potatoes right on the grill to go with my steak and it turned out great.

 All in all these tips from EatSmartProducts.com were a success.
-With a little bit of prep on my part and the addition or the recipe from TheCozyCook.com made this the best meal of the summer.
+A little bit of prep on my part and the addition of the recipe from TheCozyCook.com made this the best meal of the summer.
 I thoroughly enjoy getting back to the grill and can’t wait to see how these tips improve my other meals.
 Up next: Porkchops!